88lex/sa-gen/README.md

 **sagen**
 Ref: https://github.com/88lex/sa-guide For more info

-Major Thanks! to nemchik/ixnyne for a major cleanup/improvement to this code.
+Many Thanks! to nemchik/ixnyne for a major cleanup/improvement to this code.
 Much appreciated :-)

 This script is not enormously difficult, but does require reading carefully and installing/setting up gcloud sdk.